-Arbitration awards are final and binding on the parties involved.
+Arbitration awards are final and bind the parties involved.

-In this case, it must be recognized that 90% of the awards are applied without reluctance on the part of the parties (but there remains 10%… these 10% will be dealt with in the “enforcement of decisions” part)
+In this case, it must be recognized that 90% of the sentences are applied without reluctance of the parties (but there remains 10% ... these 10% will be dealt with in the "execution of decisions" part)

-In addition, arbitral awards have a res judicata effect: one party can not raise the same dispute against the same defendants (same claim, same ground, same parties).
+Moreover, arbitral awards have a “res judicata” effect: one party cannot raise the same dispute against the same defendants (same claim, same basis, same parties).

-Most often (ie in the national laws of the place of the institution of arbitration or the law provided by the rule of procedure of arbitration), it is not possible to appeal an arbitration award .
+Most often (ie in the national laws of the place of the institution of the arbitration or the legislation provided for by the rule of procedure of the arbitration), it is not possible to appeal an arbitration award .